2018 Student Orientation

-Click on Members (top right) of the Transart website navigation bar to begin:
+Click on PU Members (under Members at bottom of each page) of the Transart website to begin:

-You will receive reminders from Transart prior to deadlines but we recommend that you proactively consult the calendar regularly, to better manage other commitments.
+All entries in bold are mandatory (and have are referenced e.g.: MFA1).
+You will receive reminders from Transart prior to these mandatory deadlines but we recommend that you proactively consult the calendar regularly, to better manage other commitments.
 The calendar is designed to link the deadlines with all relevant guidelines and forms as you need them.
 You will find them listed at the bottom by year as well.